TaberNater96/VitisVeritas/NOTES.md

 * For the map, try and do a selector at the top that has multiple options.
 It can something like Vineyards/Wineries/Wine Bars, Soil, Microclimate, and Elevation.
 Then make the selector keep the selections unless clicked on again, so that all layers can be stacked.
 * A way to track total page loads is with mapbox since it already tracks how many times a request of the home page happens.
 But lazy map loading must be taken off.
 Though this will not count unique users.
 * Also mention somewhere that much of the data on other sites for the Willamette Valley is out of date, with many missing wineries and even AVAs.
+* Try and figure out how to make each page a different section on Google search results so that it is not just the main index that is being displayed, but has all pages below landing page.
+Kind of like how willamettevalleywines.com has it when appearing in Google search.